ShaggyDog18/SignalGeneratorSD/README.md

 Download and install all below libraries as regular libraries in your Arduino IDE:

-- **MD_A9833**, modified:  https://github.com/ShaggyDog18/MD_AD9833  (modification allows right functionning of ON / OFF feature)
+- **MD_A9833**, modified:  https://github.com/ShaggyDog18/MD_AD9833  (modification allows right functionning of ON / OFF functions)
 - **RotaryEncoder**, modified: https://github.com/ShaggyDog18/RotaryEncoder
 - **GyverButton**: https://github.com/AlexGyver/GyverLibs/tree/master/GyverButton
 - **LCD1602 I2C** display: https://github.com/fdebrabander/Arduino-LiquidCrystal-I2C-library

 ## Compile Options/Firmware Configuration:

-- `#define USE_MD_LIB` – use a new MD_AD9833 library: smaller, no bugs, trust more.
-Still may compile with the old and  fixed AD9833 library by commenting.
-Strongly suggest using the new one.
 - `#define GRAPH_ICONS` - use graphical icons for signal representation on the display; Original Text labels can be used if commented
 - `#define ENABLE_EEPROM`- save settings to EEPROM, recover them at startup
-- `#define ENABLE_MEANDRE05F_SIGMODE` - extra signal mode: square wave out signal at 0.5 frequency.
+- `#define ENABLE_MEANDRE05F_SIGMODE` - extra signal mode: squarewave signal at 0.5 frequency.
 This is one of the AD9833 module's features, used for more precise frequency setting.
-	**Note:** Compatible with the new MD_AD9833 library only!
 - `#define ENABLE_VOUT_SWITCH` - developed an extra output circuit that switch meander logic level to either 3.3v or 5v.
 Switched from menu by pin 6.
 See explanation and EasyEDA link below.
 - `#define NEW_WAY_INPUT_FREQ` - new faster and more convinient way of input frequency by encoder; if you like the old way - comment it!
 - `#define HIDE_LEADING_ZEROS` - hide leading zeros in the frequency value; if you like the old way - comment it!